Our students have several performance opportunities throughout the year including an all-inclusive, end of year showcase.Learn More

 Catey Ott Thompson

-Catey Ott Thompson, director of Catey Ott Dance Collective since 2005, has a BFA and MFA in dance from UWM under the direction of Ed Burgess, Marcia Parsons, Janet Lilly, and Simone Ferro.
+Catey Ott Thompson, director of Catey Ott Dance Collective (CODC) since 2005, has a BFA and MFA in dance from UWM under the direction of Ed Burgess, Marcia Parsons, Janet Lilly, and Simone Ferro.
 Catey now resides in Milwaukee after dancing in NYC for 14 years for Soundance, Heidi Latsky, Allyson Green, Sean Curran, Bill Young, Li Chiao-Ping, Eun Jung Choi, Aviva Geismar, Chris Ferris, Shannon Hummel, Carrie Ahern, and many others.
 She toured to Slovakia and Budapest with Allyson Green and to France with Carrie Ahern.
-Catey studyed ballet with Christine Wright for 14 years at Gibney Dance Center in NYC.
+Catey studied ballet with Christine Wright for 12 years at Gibney Dance Center in NYC.
 In Milwaukee, she danced for Danceworks Performance Company, Wild Space, Milwaukee Opera Theatre, and others.
+Her company, CODC, has performed at a variety of prestigious venues in NYC and also throughout Wisconsin.
 She has been a personal trainer (AFAA), yogi, and Pilates (Kane School of Core Integration) instructor since 2000, and worked for Park Slope Yoga Center/Devi, Brooklyn Arts Exchange, and Brouk Moves in NYC for many years.
-She currently teaches contemporary modern, ballet, dance history, composition and choreography, and repertory as Marquette University, Milwaukee Ballet, and Danceworks, is a guest artist at Pius XI High School, and directs MKE Dance Theatre Network.
+Since 2012, Catey has been teaching contemporary modern, adult ballet, dance history, composition and choreography, improvisation, and repertory at Marquette University, Milwaukee Ballet, and Danceworks, while also directing MKE Dance Theatre Network.

 Natasha Posey, a Georgia native, began her dance career performing with Augusta Ballet Company.
 She earned a BFA in dance from Point Park College in Pittsburgh, Pennsylvania.
-She has since performed with Lynda Martha Dance Company (Chicago), Wisconsin Ballet Theatre (Green Bay), Ballet Madison and Danceworks Performance Company.
-Natasha’s “day job” is a schoolteacher at Maryland Avenue Montessori School.
+She has since performed with Lynda Martha Dance Company (Chicago), Wisconsin Ballet Theatre (Green Bay), Ballet Madison and Danceworks Performance Company, and Catey Ott Dance Collective.
+Natasha’s “day job” is a schoolteacher at Fernwood Montessori School.
 She earned her teaching certification at UW-Madison where she graduated with honors.
 Natasha then began integrating the arts into education with her project “Language Arts Learned Through the Creative Arts.”
 As an artist-in-residence at Schenk Elementary School in Madison, Natasha taught classes that combined dance with reading, writing, and arithmetic to the whole school.
 She has led teacher-training workshops through Very Special Arts-Wisconsin where educators are taught how to integrate movement with students of all abilities.

 Adam Sterr began his ballet training in his hometown of Green Bay, WI.
 He continued his studies at Butler University, earning a BFA in Dance while spending summers at intensives on scholarship at both Boston Ballet and San Francisco Ballet.
 Upon graduation, he danced with the Richmond Ballet before joining the Milwaukee Ballet where he performed a wide variety roles from the classical and contemporary repertoire, working closely with many celebrated choreographers such as Michael Pink, Val Caniparoli, Mark Godden, Jessica Lang, Trey McIntyre, Kirk Peterson, Paul Taylor, and Lila York.